zokugun/vscode-sync-settings/README.md

 You can configure what and how to synchronize with properties in your regular settings (`settings.json`).

-- `"syncSettings.resources": ["extensions", "keybindings", "settings", "snippets"]`
+- `"syncSettings.resources": ["extensions", "keybindings", "settings", "snippets", "uiState"]`
 - `"syncSettings.ignoredExtensions": ["<extension's id>"]`
 - `"syncSettings.ignoredSettings": ["editor.fontFamily"]`
 - `"syncSettings.keybindingsPerPlatform": true`